By: Vishal Patel, Chief Nutritionist

 When you’re exercising, your muscles is constantly being exposed to stress causing them to break-down.
 You’re not getting stronger during exercise, you're building (and repairing) muscles in the recovery process with the addition of protein and other nutrients (to a smaller extent).
 The timing of that protein intake is key.
 Most people want to guzzle down a hydration drink, or protein drink immediately after a workout.
 However, your better suited if you wait 5-7 minutes after a workout, let your body naturally start repairing itself.
 This can occur with a strong immune system (more on that later).
 After that initial window, take in your protein and follow it up with a meal.

 The first 30 or so minutes after exercise isn’t the only crucial time frame for recovery.
-After the meal, you should slowly begin to re-hydrate (with Nuun Electrolytes), and prior to sleep taking in slow-releasing protein you find in fat-free greek yogurt can help finalize the protein re-synthesis process.
+After the meal, you should slowly begin to re-hydrate (with Nuun Sport or Recover), and prior to sleep taking in slow-releasing protein you find in fat-free greek yogurt can help finalize the protein re-synthesis process.
 In addition, addressing inflammation can help reduce muscle soreness.
-If you consume tart-cherry juice about 30 minutes before bed, you can give your body a dose of natural melatonin to relax and fall asleep!
+If you consume tart-cherry juice (or Nuun Rest!) about 30 minutes before bed, you can give your body a dose of natural melatonin to relax and fall asleep!

 Time-line for "ideal recovery"